michaelfester/docs/docs/reference/account/plans-and-pricing.md

 ### Pro Plan

 The Pro plan is perfect for small to medium-sized businesses that require additional features.
-Here are some of the features you can expect from the Business plan:
+Here are some of the features you can expect from the Pro plan:

 - Unlimited public and private apps
 - 10 editors